RyanFleck/ryanfleck.ca/content/posts/2021/tone-workshop.md

   analyze(text)
 ```

-Into the end of the file causes a little REPL to start itself when you run the
+This will cause a little REPL to start itself when you run the
 REPL.
 It'll return your input like this:

 ```